-31. Crew-served weapons must be operationally serviceable at a 90 per cent rate.
+- 31. Crew-served weapons must be operationally serviceable at a 90 per cent rate.
 Serviceability includes sighting and calibration of weapons and periodic test firing as permitted in the mission area.
 The United Nations defines a crew-served weapon as any weapon operated by more than one designated soldier.
-35 Ammunition for sighting, calibration, test firing and training is a consumable and is included in the wet lease maintenance rate.
-Therefore, training ammunition is a national responsibility unless the Force Commander/Police Commissioner specifically authorizes and directs special training beyond accepted United Nations, sufficient United Nations spare parts stock will be maintained in -theatre to ensure the serviceability standards.37

-32. The United Nations will reimburse contributing countries for deploying ammunition to and from the mission area.38 Since the cost of ammunition/missiles, associated with major equipment items such as anti-air, anti-armour and howitzer, and explosives used with major equipment, are not included in the calculation of monthly wet lease rates, an incremental transportation factor is not included to reimburse the cost of transportation for the replenishment.
+The Ammunition for sighting, calibration, test firing and training is a consumable and is included in the wet lease maintenance rate.
+Therefore, training ammunition is a national responsibility unless the Force Commander/Police Commissioner specifically authorizes and directs special training beyond accepted United Nations readiness standards.
+When weapons are provided through the United Nations, sufficient United Nations spare parts stock will be maintained in-theatre to ensure the serviceability standards. - 32.
+The United Nations will reimburse contributing countries for deploying ammunition to and from the mission area.
+38 Since the cost of ammunition/missiles, associated with major equipment items such as anti-air, anti-armour and howitzer, and explosives used with major equipment, are not included in the calculation of monthly wet lease rates, an incremental transportation factor is not included to reimburse the cost of transportation for the replenishment.
 Consequently, the United Nations will reimburse for the transportation cost of the deployment, redeployment and replenishment of those specific ammunition and for ammunition or explosives used with major equipment.
-Additionally, the Unit ed Nations will reimburse ammunition and explosives expended on training beyond accepted United Nations readiness standards authorized and directed by the Force Commander/Police Commissioner, but not for other training/exercises within accepted United Nations readiness standards for which ammunition is considered a consumable covered in
+Additionally, the United Nations will reimburse ammunition and explosives expended on training beyond accepted United Nations readiness standards authorized and directed by the Force Commander/Police Commissioner, but not for other training/exercises within accepted United Nations readiness standards for which ammunition is considered a consumable covered in the wet lease rates or the monthly rate reimbursed under troop cost for personal weapon.
+Ammunition expended on operations or special training authorized and directed by the Force Commander will be reported in the reports of the Force Commander/Police Commissioner at the conclusion of individual operations and be reimbursed the initial price of ammunition on presentation of a claim by the